slcs/org.glite.slcs.client/README.md

 Packages
 --------
-You can download binary tarball or RPM packages from:
+You can download binary tarball, RPM packages, Debian package, and OSX package from:

    https://slcs.switch.ch/download